wswartzendruber/la4k/README.md

 # Licensing

 This project is made available under version 2.0 of the Mozilla Public License.
-As this license is somewhat uncommon, it may be unfamiliar to some people.
 Simply put, anyone is free to use this project as-is, to include static linking and even compiling this code in with proprietary code.
 Any changes to any of this project's files that are distributed outside of an organization must be made available under the same terms.
 This license is **not** viral.

+Additionally, this project may, in addition to MPLv2, be distributed under the terms of the following licenses **when done as part of a larger work**:

+* GPLv2 or later
+* LPGLv2.1 or later
+* AGPLv3 or later

+Please see [LICENSE](LICENSE) and [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for
+more information.